 In effect Atticus claims that it’s “ridiculous” to take the Declaration of Independence literally.
 His reference to the “distaff side of the Executive” insults Eleanor Roosevelt for having the audacity to sit with blacks at the Southern Conference on Human Welfare in Birmingham.
 His coded rhetoric means, “Let’s acquit this man because he’s innocent, but blacks do not deserve social equality and any Northerner who says they do is my enemy and yours.”
 Pleading for Robinson, he nods also to white supremacy.
 People change, but if this character were conveyed intact from either of Lee’s novels to the present day, he’d find his political home in the alt-right movement without which Trump could not have been elected.
 Trump carried Alabama by 29 points and almost 600,000 votes.

 -- Dr. Patrick Chura teaches American literature and culture studies at University of Akron.
-He is the author of two books and has published articles on a variety of literary-historical topics, including Harper Lee's literary stature.The BEST SALES on Amazon NOW ]
+He is the author of two books and has published articles on a variety of literary-historical topics, including Harper Lee's literary stature.Most INTERESTING FINDS on Amazon]